Karnataka 1st PUC Results 2025 Released: Check Your Scores Now

 Work done on the system or by the system is denoted by w.
 According to the IUPAC convention, the energy ofthe system decreases when work is done by it.
 So, w is negative.
 On the other hand, the energy ofthe system increases if work is done on it.
 So it is positive, Example if 10 kj of work is performed by a system, then w = -10 kl.
 On the other hand, if 10 kj of work is performed on a system, w = +10 kj

-CBSE Class 11 Chemistry Notes For Chapter 6 Chemical Thermodynamics Work Done On The System
+KSEEB Class 11 Chemistry Notes For Thermodynamics Work Done On The System

 Sign conventions for heat (?) and work (m):

-CBSE Class 11 Chemistry Notes For Chapter Chapter 6 Chemical Thermodynamics Sign Conventions For heat
+KSEEB Class 11 Chemistry Notes For Thermodynamics Sign Conventions For heat

 Units of heat and work: